Laura’s garden consisted of a very long patch of grass, now badly

 “I’ll leave a message.”

-"You think Jessica might want to get rid of Dorothy, don’t you?
-What about us, Cleo?"
+"You think Jessica might want to get rid of Dorothy,

 "That’s a good question.
 I'd rather not know the answer."